 During the spring, the Australian Shepherd will shed his heavy winter coat.
 While the Aussie usually sheds year-round, the shedding will increase dramatically during this time.

-To deal with this shedding, Aussie owners should brush and groom their dogs more often during shedding season.
+To deal with this shedding, Aussie owners should brush and groom their dogs more often during the shedding season.

 8 Best Aussie Grooming Tools

 When you’re dealing with your Australian Shepherd’s beautiful coat, it’s important to use the right tools.
-Make sure that you have the following grooming tools in your kit.

 A good pair of thinning shears can help you keep your Aussie’s coat from looking “chopped” when you trim it.
 This tool is handy around the ears, toes, feathers, and tail areas.